-Companies like Canopy Growth Corp (NYSE:CGC), Innovative Industrial Properties Inc (NYSE:IIPR), and Curaleaf Holdings Inc (CNSX:CURA, OTCMKTS:CURLF) have seen massive gains in the past few months, and those gains show little sign of slowing down in the near future.
+Companies like Canopy Growth Corp (NASDAQ:CGC), Innovative Industrial Properties Inc (NYSE:IIPR), and Curaleaf Holdings Inc (CNSX:CURA, OTCMKTS:CURLF) have seen massive gains in the past few months, and those gains show little sign of slowing down in the near future.

 While the industry did start off the year with a poor showing, CGC stock, IIPR stock, and CURLF stock have all shown that this was only a passing issue.
 There are still enormous gains to be made from the marijuana industry.

 Chart courtesy of StockCharts.com

 Innovative Industrial Properties stock and Curaleaf stock weren’t as heavily impacted by the COVID-19 pandemic, simply by virtue of being located in the U.S.

 The U.S. remains the most important target for the marijuana market.
 When federal U.S. pot legalization eventually lands (and it is a when at this point, not an if), we’re going to see those marijuana stocks in particular explode in value.